JapnoorHere/whipup-ai/README.md

 Check it out here: https://whipup-ai.vercel.app/

 WhipUp AI is a modern, AI-powered web application designed to be your personal culinary assistant.
 Describe any dish or food idea, and WhipUp AI leverages the power of Google's Gemini AI to generate detailed, easy-to-follow recipes in multiple languages (English, Hindi, and Punjabi).
-Complete with dynamic ingredient visuals from Pollinations AI, interactive cooking steps, and customization options, WhipUp AI aims to make home cooking more accessible, creative, and enjoyable for everyone.
+Complete with dynamic ingredient visuals from Gemini 2.0 Flash, interactive cooking steps, and customization options, WhipUp AI aims to make home cooking more accessible, creative, and enjoyable for everyone.

 ## ✨ Features

 *   **AI-Powered Recipe Generation:** Utilizes Google Gemini (via API) to generate comprehensive recipes based on user input including dish name, description, diet, cuisine, and more.
 *   **Multilingual Support:** Get recipes in English, Hindi (Devanagari script), and Punjabi (Gurmukhi script).
 Easily switch languages on the fly.
-*   **Dynamic Ingredient Images:** Visual representation for each ingredient using Pollinations AI, making your shopping list and prep work clearer.
+*   **Dynamic Ingredient Images:** Visual representation for each ingredient using Gemini 2.0 Flash, making your shopping list and prep work clearer.
 *   **Extreme Step-by-Step Detail:** AI is prompted to break down instructions into the smallest, most logical actions, perfect for beginner cooks.
 *   **Interactive Cooking Mode:** Follow recipes step-by-step with built-in timers for timed instructions and a clear display of ingredients used per step.
 *   **Recipe Customization:** Request modifications to an existing AI-generated recipe (e.g., "make it spicier," "replace chicken with tofu").